 Creating connections, understanding, and mutual support

-We're a lived-experience led organisation supporting Autistic people and their Carers across the Alpine Shire.
+We're a lived-experience led organisation supporting Autistic people and their Carers across the Alpine Shire and surrounding areas.

 Our Autistic Peer Support Group meets monthly, offering autistic adults a safe space to connect, share experiences, and explore topics like wellbeing and self-advocacy, in a neurodiversity-affirming environment.

-Our groups help reduce isolation, build understanding, and create lasting connections.
+Our peer support group helps reduce isolation, build understanding, and create lasting connections.

 We believe in the power of lived experience and take a neurodiversity-affirming approach that celebrates autism as a natural part of human diversity, while still recognising the challenges of being an autistic person, or carer for one, in a neurotypical world.